Only Crumbs Remain

 Gooseberry Jams and Preserves

-Gooseberry and Gin Jam
+Easy Gooseberry Jam

-Gooseberry Apple and Mint Jelly
+Gooseberry Apple Mint Jelly

 Fab Food for All has this Gooseberry Apple and Mint Jelly recipe.
 The beauty of this jelly is its jewel-like clarity and the suspended chopped mint.
 Camilla gives hints on how to achieve this so yours will look and taste just as good.
 Try it next time you have roast lamb (It's also rather good with Cheddar cheese!)